How to Avoid Constipation in the First Place

 When making changes to fiber intake via food or supplements, do so gradually to let your body adjust at a comfortable pace.
-Increase water intake, as well, to ensure proper hydration.
+Additionally, increase water intake to ensure proper hydration.

 USE THESE HELPFUL TIPS TO HELP MAKE SURE YOU’RE STAYING HYDRATED: